DillonSW/Capstone_Team_5/Documentation/Signoffs/PLC.md

 ![Wiring](https://github.com/DillonSW/Capstone_Team_5/blob/Team5-Signoff-PLC/images/PLCWiring.jpg)

 The image above shows how the PLC is wired internally to its inputs and outputs, and how it will be powered.
-The diagram shows that from a 24VDC power supply, the V- terminal will be connected to both "M" (which can be the local ground/neutral) and the PLC's ground terminal.
+The diagram shows that from a 24VDC power supply, the V- terminal will be connected to "M".
+The reason there are two wires is because the V- can act as the "ground" of the power supply, however it is still treated as V- and not common ground for the system.
 The V+ side will only be connected to "L".

 ^ Source: file:///C:/Users/ryanr/Downloads/technicalinfodoc_2702079%20(6).pdf